 For the ones I personally recommend, head over here :

-NB : if you're looking for something specific - or someone based in a particular location - just ask in the forums.
+NB : if you're looking for something specific - or someone based in a particular location - just ask in the Community on Google+.
 Lots of great trainers in there.

 Keep In Touch